peterdri/ece-communications-labs/_ece350/lab4/FSK-eye-diagram.md

 Also set the sample rate argument in the *QT GUI Eye Diagram* to `samp_rate`.

 Execute the flowgraph, now change the delay using the *QT GUI Range* slider until a clear eye diagram is visible.
-It should look like the following figure when you are at a delay of 16 samples.
+Notice that the eye appears at multiples of this value.
+This value is the number of samples in a bit, so if you delay by 2 or 3 or more bits you will still see an eye diagram.
+Notice that in _this case_ the eye diagram disappears when delayed by 2 bits.
+That is only because we are using a continuous wave!
+For a real data bitstream the delayed version will never "percetly line up" like this.

   ![eyediagram_sine-sim.png](./figures/eyediagram_sine-sim.png)<br>
   __*Eye diagram for a 1 kHz sine wave*__